-- A monitor/cable icon will appear in the upperright corner. - The MPC hardware is communicating with a computer over a USB connection. - You can save or load files (projects, samples, etc.) to or from your computer as well as the internal hard drive on your MPC X/Live/Live II/One/Key 61/Key 37 or a connected USB drive or SD card. - Plugin programs are enabled.
+- A monitor/cable icon will appear in the upperright corner. - The MPC hardware is communicating with a computer over a USB connection. - You can save or load files (projects, samples, etc.) to or from your computer as well as the internal hard drive on your MPC X or MPC Live or a connected USB drive or SD card. - Plugin programs are enabled.
 Remember to specify the disk directory where your plugins are located.
 This can be done in the software's Preferences (in the Edit Menu).
 See the user guide in the MPC software to learn more: click the Help menu, select MPC Help, and select MPC User Manual. - The touchscreen on your MPC hardware reflects what it is controlling in the software, but due to space and character limitations, the layout on the screen is different (e.g., parameter names may be abbreviated, the layout may be different or spread across multiple tabs, etc.).